huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 roberta_model.print_trainable_parameters()
 ```

-We can see below that the number of trainable parameters reprents only 0.64% of the RoBERTa model parameters:
+We can see that the number of trainable parameters represents only 0.64% of the RoBERTa model parameters:
 ```
 trainable params: 2,299,908 || all params: 356,610,052 || trainable%: 0.6449363911929212
 ```